Lisa Belcastro: Other memberships

+State government

+In April 2023, Belcastro was appointed as the Deputy Secretary of the Maryland Department of Disabilities.
+She took office on May 31, 2023.

 Personal life

 Belcastro is openly lesbian and is married to a woman.
 She lives in the Sudbrook Park neighborhood of Pikesville, Maryland.

 Political positions

 Assisted living

 Belcastro introduced legislation in the 2021 legislative session that would require updates to Maryland's assisted living facility regulations, with specific protections for memory care units at these facilities.
 The bill unanimously passed both chambers of the Maryland General Assembly and became law on May 30, 2021.

 Belcastro introduced legislation in the 2022 legislative session that requires the Maryland Health Commission to assess standards of care at Maryland's assisted living facilities with 10 or fewer beds.

 Education

 In July 2020, Belcastro signed onto a letter calling on the Baltimore County Public Schools system to alter the Student Code of Conduct to explicitly ban wearing or displaying symbols, such as the swastikas and the Confederate flag, unless it is necessary for educational programming.

 Belcastro introduced legislation in the 2022 legislative session that would ban the practice of seclusion in public schools.
 The bill unanimously passed the House of Delegates on March 15, 2022, and is currently on second reading in the Maryland Senate.